cpp-testing/GUnit/README.md

 { }                                             | { }
 ```

-> Test with base class
+> Test with a base class
 ```cpp
 GoogleTest                                      | GUnit
 ------------------------------------------------+---------------------------------------------